jerryxgh/lambda-x/README.md

 lambda-x
 ========

-High-available dot emacs.
-It tries to be available under more os and emacs editions.
+My dot emacs.
+It tries to make writing and programming with more fum.